 - You CANNOT charge a fee to attend this presentation unless it is a workshop within your Conference.

-Time: At least 2 Hours (film is 60 minutes; with 45-1 hour follow-up discussion); if time allots suggested to have a panel of persons representing the various sectors.
+Time: Requires at least 2 Hours (film is 60 minutes; with 45-1 hour follow-up discussion); if time allots suggested to have a panel of persons representing the various sectors.